wavesgroup/wave-tearing-slides/slides/takeaways.md

 ## Assumptions and limitations

-* Only one wave considered
-* No transition, *i.e.* crest tearing to final spume distribution is instantaneous
+* Crest tear to spume distribution is instantaneous
-* No change in potential (*i.e.* no lift) or kinetic energy (*i.e.* no acceleration) of the water parcel
+* Analytical solution limited to small amplitude waves; numerical solution is needed for tearing of steep waves
+* Wind log profile down to the crest (constant flux layer assumed)
 * No whitecap effects

-All of these can and will be improved upon.
 </section>